jeturcotte/jetstone/README.md

 17. Blue Garnet is exceptionally rare and should be worth more.
 18. All are garnets; Differences between spessartines, grossulars, and pyropes is largely only in refractive indexes, but are the same mineral with mostly the same colors.
 19. It should be noted that Alexandrite and Cat's Eye are varieties of Chrysoberyl
+20. Technically, Sapphire can come in a variety of colors